gregoryvanko/GeoX/README.md

 # Geox
-Geox is Node.js application for gpx sharing
+Geox is Node.js application for gpx sharing and visualisation

 ## Installation
 First, install the package using npm: